Oelnbod/oelnbod.github.io/_posts/2025-07-31-Oh-sh*t-the-online-safety-act-is-here.markdown

 title: Oh sh*t the Online "Safety" Act is here
 tags: Online Safety Act, government, privacy, human rights, censorship
 ---
+# The short version
+- ***DO NOT VERIFY YOUR AGE!***
+- ***YOU ARE HANDING OVER YOUR MOST VALUABLE PERSONAL DATA TO A COMPANY***
+- ***USE A TRUSTED VPN (like riseup.net, proton VPN, IVPN, etc)***.
+- ***DON'T USE A FREE VPN***

+# The long version
 Unfortunately the Online "Safety" Act (OSA) is here.
 If you are in the UK, you might get told to verify your age with ID, digital ID, mobile & email checks, credit card checks, payment details or a selfie video.

-### ***DO NOT DO THIS!!***
+ ***DO NOT DO THIS!!***

 We do not know how secure this data is.
 Companies collecting *millions* of people's ID, bank details and videos of themselves tied to name *could not be more attractive to hackers*.
 It is reasonable to *assume* that this data will be hacked.
 Because you cannot change your face, this data has to be safe *for the rest of your life*.
 And with the *ludicrous* growth in computing power (even if Moore's law is defunct, which isn't necessarily true) and with the advent of quantumn computing - a store now, crack later model is *insanely* practical for hackers when faced with such stupendously valuable data.

 I cannot state this enough, this data is the *holy grail* of personal data.
 Hackers *will* be trying *desperately* to breach this.
 Because with that data, it is possible to impersonate you to a level beyond what we have seen today.

 Another reason to not prove your age is principle.
 I strongly encourage you to resist this attempt at restricting civil liberty.
+This act is *already* [being used to prevent information against the government being spread](https://www.404media.co/uk-users-need-to-post-selfie-or-photo-id-to-view-reddits-r-israelcrimes-r-ukrainewarfootage/).
+And with the facility for Internet Service Providers (ISPs) to block websites that do not comply, this is borderline "Great Firewall of the UK".
+Information about government accountability matters to all, including minors.
+And many people may not be able to access ID, if they lack a drivers license and do not hold a passport.
+This particularly affects minority groups and the youth.
+Whilst there are many age verification systems, most platforms only implement one - restricting access to information for minorities.
+It also violates one of the fundamental pillars of the internet: *free (as in freedom *and* money) access to information for all.*

 ## So what are your options?
 1. Use a trusted public VPN.
 2. Host your own VPN (technical and expensive)